LIMUXUALE0927/BIS15W2021_haoli/lab5/lab5_hw.md

 ## 8 Wolf… Female green     <NA>  Auburn      366   Marvel C… <NA>       good
 ## # … with 1 more variable: weight <dbl>
 ```
+Because there are some superheros with both height > 300 and weight > 450.

 ## Height to Weight Ratio
 13. It's easy to be strong when you are heavy and tall, but who is heavy and short?
 Which superheros have the lowest height to weight ratio?